SiliconSelf/siliconself.github.io/content/about/about.md

 <!-- **🎖️ Special Forces Medical Sergeant (US Army):** -->

-**🕵️ Hacker:**
+**🕵️ Security Researcher:**
-While I may be a blue team programmer by day, after hours I spend a lot of time on security research.
+While I may be a blue team programmer by day, after hours I spend a lot of time on security research and ethical hacking.
 I've especially taken interest in:

-- Writing bespoke malware finding novel ways to target Windows platforms
+- Finding novel exploits and ways to target Windows platforms
-- Car hacking with OBD-II reverse-engineering and finding vulnerabilities in infotainment systems
+- Automotive research with OBD-II reverse-engineering and finding vulnerabilities in infotainment systems
-- Using source code static analysis for automated web application vulnerability testing
+- Using source code static analysis for automated blue team web application vulnerability testing

 **🧗‍♂️ Boulderer:**
 Bouldering is my favorite sport and I try to go at least once a week.
 I am constantly trying to push my strength and skills to reach higher and higher on the V scale.